col-tasas/2024-bilinear-end-to-end/README.md

 pip install -r requirements.txt
 ```
 #### LSE and error bound estimates
+- To recreate Fig.1 a)&b) run main.py once and plot data using plotError_T.m.
+- To recreate Fig.1 c)&d) run main.py with different system dimensions and plot data using plotError_nx.m.

 ### Controller design
 The controller design is carried out in matlab.
 Each of the exmaples has its own main.m, indicated by the suffix.